Assange v Swedish Prosecution Authority: Background and accusations

 On 14 August, Assange spoke at a seminar organised by Ardin.
-Miss W met Assange at the seminar and had lunch with him, Ardin, the co-ordinator of the Swedish WikiLeaks group and a few others.
+"Miss W" met Assange at the seminar and had lunch with him, Ardin, the co-ordinator of the Swedish WikiLeaks group and a few others.
 Ardin had a party for Assange that evening and later said that "Julian is in many ways a fantastic person," but adding that "the Julian who took part in the [party] is totally different from the one who humiliated and abused me the previous evening."
 One of her friends, "Monica", later told police that during the party Ardin told her about the ripped condom and unprotected sex.
 Another friend told police that during the party Ardin described the sex she had with Assange: "Not only had it been the world's worst screw, it had also been violent."
 The next day, Ardin told Monica she thought Assange had ripped the condom on purpose.

 On 16 August, Miss W phoned Assange and arranged to meet him and go back to her flat outside Stockholm.
 She told police they started to have sex, but he didn't want to wear a condom and lost interest when she didn't want to have unprotected sex.
 Later that night they had consensual sex and "he agreed unwillingly to use a condom".
 Early the next morning, she awoke to discover him having sex with her, and when asked he said he wasn't wearing a condom.
 She contacted Assange and asked him to take a test for STDs, and he refused on the grounds that he did not have time.

 After being allegedly sexually assaulted by Assange, she wanted to contact him to take a test for sexually transmitted infections.
-She contacted Ardin, the lecture organiser to get help reaching Assange.
-When they spoke to each other, they realised they had a similar experience and decided to go to the police together to ask for advice.
+She contacted Ardin, the lecture organiser, to get help reaching Assange.
+When they spoke to each other, they realised they had both had a similar experience and decided to go to the police together to ask for advice.

 On 18 August 2010, Assange applied for a work and residence permit in Sweden.
-Ardin later told police that that morning he exposed himself to her and rubbed against her, an act which Swedish authorities characterized as Assange having “deliberately molested” her.
+Ardin later told police that that morning he exposed himself to her and rubbed against her, an act which Swedish authorities characterized as Assange having "deliberately molested" her.